 When you contribute to a Roth IRA, your future withdrawals are tax-free, provided you adhere to the withdrawal rules.
 This tax advantage is a game-changer, as it ensures that the money you withdraw during your retirement years won’t be subject to taxes, allowing you to enjoy your retirement savings to the fullest.

-Example: Let’s say you contribute consistently to your Roth IRA over the years.
+Example: Let’s say you have contributed consistently to your Roth IRA over the years.
 When you retire and start withdrawing funds, you won’t have to worry about paying taxes on those withdrawals, enabling you to maintain your desired lifestyle without the burden of taxes.

 2. Diversify Your Retirement Portfolio